SeneAlukard/rf24drone/README.md

 make
 ```

-This will generate the executable `drone` in the `build/` directory.
+This will generate the executable `drone` in the `build/` directory and
+create a symlink `./drone` at the project root for convenience.
+Test
+executables are placed under `test/`.

 ### 3. (Optional) Symlink compile_commands.json